-This is a great project – an hour or so, and some elbow grease will reap big rewards!
+With this satisfying project, an hour or so and some elbow grease will reap big rewards!
 Saturday afternoon found me cleaning out my refrigerator and freezer.
-I needed to replace the light bulb anyway, and I was working on our weekly meal plan and grocery list.
-Plus, I was clearing out to get ready for a new season, healthier eating and the holidays.
+The light bulb needed replacing, and I was working on our weekly meal plan and grocery list.
+Plus, I was clearing out to prepare for a new season, healthier eating and the holidays.

 So, Lets’s Do This!
 Here’s How:

 - Take out the trash, and re-line the can.
-Then pull it on over next to the refrigerator.
+Then place it next to the fridge.

 - Put on some music, of course, and grab a cold beverage from the fridge (you’re standing right there, after all!).

 - Clean off the closest counter for work space.

 - Run a sink full of hot and soapy water.
 Then get to it!